 15 U.S.C. §638(cc), as amended by NDAA FY12, Sec.
 5106, and further amended by NDAA FY19, Sec.
 854, PILOT TO ALLOW PHASE FLEXIBILITY, allows the AF to make SBIR Phase II awards to Small Business Concerns without regard to whether the Small Business Concerns were provided awards under Phase I of the program for the same proposed project.
-The Department of the Air Force is implementing D2P2 CSO opportunities under this authority.
+The DAF is implementing D2P2 CSO opportunities under this authority.
 This does not guarantee future D2P2 opportunities will be offered.
 Proposals under this CSO must include documentation to determine Phase I feasibility has been met.